aki2o/emacs-docker-robe/README.md

     -   whether to map the mount path on the container to local path.
     -   If mapping the path, input the local path.

+### Reconfigure

+The above steps will be cached.
+You'll be able to rerun it by M-x `docker-projectile-rails:configure-current-project`.

 **Enjoy!!!**